qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - There are +Inf and -Inf.
 They are not NaN.
 - There is a negative zero -0.0 which is different to normal zero.
 The negative zero equals zero when using floating point comparision.
 Normal zero is treated as "positive zero".
 The two zeros behave differently in some computations (e.g. `1.0 / +0.0 == +Inf`, `1.0 / -0.0 == -Inf`)
 - Directly compare equality may fail.
 Compare equality by things like `abs(a - b) < 0.00001`
 - JS use floating point for all numbers.
 The max "safe" integer is $2^{53}-1$.
 The "safe" here means every integer in range can be accurately represented.
-Outside of the same range, some integers will become accurate.
+Outside of the safe range, most integers will become accurate.
 For large integer it's recommended to use `BigInt`.

-  If a JSON contains an integer larger than that, and JS deserializes it using `JSON.parse`, the number in result will be inaccurate.
+  If a JSON contains an integer larger than that, and JS deserializes it using `JSON.parse`, the number in result will be likely inaccurate.
 The workaround is to use other ways of deserializing JSON or use string for large integer.

   (Putting millisecond timestamp integer in JSON fine, as millisecond timestamp exceeds limit in year 287396.
 But nanosecond timestamp suffers from that issue.)
 - Associativity law and distribution law doesn't strictly hold because of precision loss.
 Parallelizing matrix multiplication and sum dynamically using these laws can be non-deterministic.
 [Example](https://github.com/pytorch/pytorch/issues/75240) [Example](https://www.twosigma.com/articles/a-workaround-for-non-determinism-in-tensorflow/)